RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Make fogged and shown pieces ignore hidden maps when determining which map they're on.
-* Fix bug - colour picker wasn't working for mini backgrounds.

 ## Plans/TODO

 ### Bugs